-- (a) The Company shall have the right to terminate Executive's employment with the Company at any time for Cause by giving notice as described in Section 6.7 of this Agreement. - (b) "Cause" for termination shall mean that the Company has determined in its sole discretion that the Executive has engaged in any of the following: (i) a material breach of any covenant or condition under this Agreement or any other agreement between the parties; (ii) any act constituting dishonesty, fraud, immoral or disreputable conduct which is reasonably likely to cause harm (including reputational harm) to the Company; (iii) any conduct which constitutes a felony under applicable law; (iv) material violation of any Company policy, after the expiration of ten (10) days without cure after written notice of such violation to the extent such violation is curable; (v) refusal to follow or implement a clear, lawful and reasonable directive of Company after the expiration of ten (10) days without cure after written notice of such failure to the extent such failure is curable; (vi) gross negligence or incompetence in the performance of Executive's duties after the expiration of ten (10) days without cure after written notice of such failure; or (vii) breach of fiduciary duty. - (c) In the event Executive's employment is terminated at any time for Cause, Executive will not receive the Severance Benefits, Change in Control Severance Benefits or any other severance compensation or benefit, except that, consistent with the Company's standard payroll policies, the Company shall provide to Executive the Accrued Obligations.
+- (a) The Company shall have the right to terminate Employee's employment with the Company at any time for Cause by giving notice as described in Section 6.7 of this Agreement. - (b) "Cause" for termination shall mean that the Company has determined in its sole discretion that Employee has engaged in any of the following: (i) a material breach of any covenant or condition under this Agreement or any other agreement between the parties, after the expiration of 30 days without cure after written notice of such alleged breach to the extent such breach is curable; (ii) any act constituting dishonesty, fraud, or immoral or disreputable conduct which is reasonably likely to cause harm (including reputational harm) to the Company; (iii) any conduct which constitutes a felony under applicable law; (iv) material violation of any Company policy, after the expiration of 30 days without cure after written notice of such violation to the extent such violation is curable; (v) refusal to follow or implement a clear, lawful and reasonable directive of Company after the expiration of 30 days without cure after written notice of such failure to the extent such failure is curable; (vi) gross negligence or incompetence in the performance of Employee's duties after the expiration of 30 days without cure after written notice of such failure; or (vii) breach of fiduciary duty. - (c) In the event Employee's employment is terminated at any time for Cause, Employee will not receive the Severance Benefits, Change in Control Severance Benefits or any other severance compensation or benefit, except that, consistent with the Company's standard payroll policies, the Company shall provide to Employee the Accrued Obligations.

-6.4 Resignation by Executive (other than for Good Reason).
+6.4 Resignation by Employee (other than for Good Reason).

-- (a) Executive may resign from Executive's employment with the Company at any time by giving notice as described in Section 6.7. - (b) In the event Executive resigns from Executive's employment with the Company (other than for Good Reason), Executive will not receive the Severance Benefits, Change in Control Severance Benefits, or any other severance compensation or benefit, except that, pursuant to the Company's standard payroll policies, the Company shall provide to Executive the Accrued Obligations.
+(a) Employee may resign from Employee's employment with the Company at any time by giving notice as described in Section 6.7.

+(b) In the event Employee resigns from Employee's employment with the Company (other than for Good Reason), Employee will not receive the Severance Benefits, Change in Control Severance Benefits, or any other severance compensation or benefit, except that, pursuant to the Company's standard payroll policies, the Company shall provide to Employee the Accrued Obligations.

-6.5 Termination by Virtue of Death or Disability of Executive.
+6.5 Termination by Virtue of Death or Disability of Employee.